Munich Christmas markets

 The grumpy little man

 Grampus dresses in black and carries a big bundle of sticks.
-He's there to scare the children who"ve fallen into the "naughty" column.
-Of course it’s all just for show.
+He's there to scare the children who've fallen into the "naughty" column.
+But of course he doesn't actually spank anybody, it’s all just a bit of good old pagan fun.

 On December 6 and December 20 Santa's meanie helpers (many dressed up as grotesque demons) have a "Krampus run" around a few Munich Christmas markets, especially the one at Marienplatz.
 It's worth seeing for the costumes alone and takes place from 4.30pm to 5.30pm.